IHJpc2V1cCAK/socint/reddit/README.md

 Reddit specific scripts & utilities.

-All scripts revolve around collection & storage of comments.
-Other Reddit objects might be added in the future.
-You'll need at least one table to which comments are logged.
-The table structure these scripts expect is documented in `./sql/schema/comment_table.sql` and by default scripts log comments of a subreddit into a table by the same name.
+Collect, store and analyze data from Reddit.
+Create scripts for table that hold data (i.e. comments and submission details) can be found in `./sql/schema/`.
+By default comment collection scripts insert comments into a table by the same name.
+For example, you're interested in collecting /r/politics, edit the creation script in comment_table.sql to create a table named politics.

 To get started:
 ```